Form LL Restriction - Protect your land and property from fraud

 What is a Form LL restriction?

 The tenants, in the end, sell the property, and John and Mary are the victims of fraud.
-Had there been the anti-fraud restriction at the Land Registry, then the tenants wouldn't have been able to sell the property as they'd not be able to get past the face-to-face ID check.
+Had there been the Land Registry's anti-fraud restriction, the tenants wouldn't have been able to sell the property as they would not be able to get past the face-to-face ID check.

 Need a Form LL Restriction verified or removed by a Solicitor?